 You just spent another hour in a meeting that could have been an email.
 Multiply that by your entire team, every week, all year — and the number gets ugly fast.
-American businesses lose a staggering $399 billion annually to unproductive meetings, according to MeetingToll data.
-The average employee now burns through 392 hours per year — that's 10 full workweeks — sitting in meetings that rarely move the needle.
+American businesses lose an estimated $399 billion annually to unproductive meetings, according to Flowtrace data.
+The average employee now burns through 392 hours per year — that's nearly 10 full workweeks — sitting in meetings that rarely move the needle.
 If remote meeting productivity isn't on your leadership radar yet, it should be.

 This isn't another generic "have an agenda" article.
 Below, you'll find a practical framework that top-performing remote and hybrid teams use to cut meeting time by 40% and reclaim hours of deep work every single week.
 Whether you manage two people or two hundred, these remote meeting productivity strategies work.